 Account Based Marketing takes a laser-focused approach to marketing.
 Instead of relying on broad, all-encompassing techniques, where largely anonymous groups of people are targeted with campaigns such as online and offline advertising, search engine marketing (SEM), and content marketing, ABM locks in on meticulously selected target organisations and goes for the jugular.

 (Are you currently practicing ABM?
-(Source: flipmyfunnel.com))
+(Source: smartinsights.com))

 The reason for the surge in adoption is that Account Based Marketing delivers results.
 Indeed, according to research from ITSMA, 85% of B2B marketers who measure return on investment (ROI) report that ABM delivers higher returns than any other marketing approach – and that’s something that B2B companies simply cannot afford to ignore.

-Understanding Account Based Marketing
+What is an Account Based Marketing Strategy?

 The basic premise of Account Based Marketing is to first identify high-quality prospect organisations that are deemed to be best-fit accounts for your business – i.e. organisations that have the biggest revenue-generating potential – and then use personalised, highly-tailored campaigns to generate high-quality leads from those specific targets.